Carrozzeria Touring Superleggera: 21st century

-Revealed in 2014, MINI Superleggera Vision is a concept car created in collaboration with BMW Group.
-It is an electric roadster blending British style with the Italian coachbuilding tradition.
-Anders Warming, head of MINI design and Touring Superleggera merged their teams to explore new design languages for the British brand.
+Revealed in 2014, the MINI Superleggera Vision is a concept car created in collaboration with BMW Group.
+It is an electric roadster.
+Anders Warming, head of MINI design and Touring Superleggera merged their teams to "explore new design languages for the British brand".

 The Touring Berlinetta Lusso appeared in 2015.
-It is a street legal 2-seater coupe featuring a three-volume form based on Ferrari F12berlinetta.
+It is a street legal, 2-seater coupé featuring a three-volume form based on the Ferrari F12berlinetta.
 Like all modern Touring Superleggera models, it combines hand-beaten aluminium panels with carbon fibre.
 The series will be built in 5 units.

+The Aero3 is a car introduced by Touring Superleggera in 2020.
+Its prominent rear fin was inspired by the aerodynamic berlinetta of the 1930s, particularly the Alfa Romeo 8C 2900B Berlinetta Speciale Le Mans.
+The Aero3's streamlined design features a rear spoiler and no rear window.

+The Arese RH95 was introduced by Touring Superleggera in 2021 to commemorate the company's 95th anniversary.
+It is Touring's first entry into mid-engined designs.
+Six variations of the Arese RH95 were produced.

+The Superleggera Veloce12 was unveiled at Monterey Car Week in 2024.
+It is a limited-edition grand tourer, based on Ferrari 550 Maranello, with only 30 models planned.